QuantEcon/lecture-source-jl/rst_files/perm_income_cons.rst

-We'll save the implied optimal policy function soon compare them with what we get by employing an alternative solution method
+We'll save the implied optimal policy function soon and compare with what we get by employing an alternative solution method

 .. code-block:: julia